tannoah0586/AWB-Tracker2-BE/README.md

 Project Goal: To create a PERN or MERN application that simulates OTM data, automates AWB monitoring for your assigned lanes, provides timely notifications, and offers a user-friendly dashboard for efficient tracking.
 Core Functionality:

-* Simulated OTM Data (PostgreSQL):
+* Simulated OTM Data (MongoDB):
-    * Manually populate a PostgreSQL database with sample AWB data, mimicking OTM reports.
+    * Manually populate a MOngoDB database with sample AWB data, mimicking OTM reports.
     * Include fields: awb_number, service_provider, origin, destination, lane, mode_of_transport, expected_delivery_date, status, last_updated.
     * Scheduled tasks will simulate OTM updates by randomly changing the status and last_updated fields, and checking for risk.